M. Antonieta Olguin Cigarroa, UKCP Accred Psychotherapist. Trauma Trained.

 Training, qualifications & experience

 I am a fully qualified counsellor and psychotherapist and member of the United Kingdom Council for Psychotherapy (UKCP).
-I am also registered with the British Association of Counselling and Psychotherapy (BACP).
-I adhere to their code of ethics and practice.
+I adhere to its code of ethics and practice.

 In addition to my private practice, I work on a voluntary basis for Mind in Mid Herts (mental health charity) and for MRC (charity)(in both Spanish and English) who offers help to migrants, many of whom have suffered traumatic experiences as a result of war, separation and loss.